gblancogarcia/GBInfiniteScrollView/README.md

 To use it, you simply need to an an instance of GBInfiniteLoopScrollView.

-* Init with a placeholder
+Init with a placeholder.
 ```objective-c
 GBInfiniteLoopScrollView *scrollView = [[GBInfiniteLoopScrollView alloc] initWithFrame:frame
                                                                            placeholder:placeholder];
 ```
-* Init with an array of views
+Init with an array of views.
 ```objective-c
 GBInfiniteLoopScrollView *scrollView = [[GBInfiniteLoopScrollView alloc] initWithFrame:frame
                                                                            views:views];
 ```

-* Adding a view
+Add a view.
 ```objective-c
 [scrollView addView:view];
 ```